mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 		bs.addByte()
 	}

-	// do we have enough space for the whole "partial-byte"? overflow := bs.offset + w
+	// do we have enough space for the whole bitstring? overflow := bs.offset + w
 	if overflow > 8 {
 		// 1. write part to existing byte